skypjack/entt/docs/md/entity.md

   ```

 If an entity already has the given component, the `replace` and `patch` member
-function templates can be used to update it:
+function templates are used to update it:

 ```cpp
 // replaces the component in-place